-An SD-WAN uses a centralized control function to securely and intelligently direct traffic across the WAN and directly to trusted SaaS and IaaS providers.
+An SD‑WAN assures consistent application performance and resiliency, automates traffic steering in an application-driven manner based on business intent, improves network security, and simplifies the WAN architecture.
+An SD-WAN uses a centralized control function to steer traffic securely and intelligently across the WAN and directly to trusted SaaS and IaaS providers.
 This increases application performance and delivers a high-quality user experience, which increases business productivity and agility and reduces IT costs.

 Traditional WANs based on conventional routers were never designed for the cloud.
 They typically require backhauling all traffic, including cloud-destined traffic, from branch offices to a hub or headquarters data center where advanced security inspection services can be applied.
 The delay caused by backhaul impairs application performance resulting in a poor user experience and lost productivity.